nadpierre/aircraft-crashes-clustering-project/README.md

 4. **Data Preprocessing:**

-   Encoded string variables using Ordinal Encoding and One Hot Encoding, and standardized data.
+   Encoded string variables using Ordinal Encoding and One Hot Encoding.

 5. **Feature Engineering:**